WeijiaZhang24/TEDVAE/README.md

 # TEDVAE

-Pytorch implementation for the code in "Treatment effect estimation with disentangled latent factors"
+Pytorch implementation for the code in "Treatment effect estimation with disentangled latent factors".
+This paper has been published at the 35th AAAI Conference on Artificial Intelligence (AAAI-21).

+For enquiries, please send email to: weijia.zhang.xh@gmail.com

 Requirement:
 Pytorch 1.5.0.